-\introparagraph{Few Shots.} The distinction between the few-shots and zero-shot experiments is the inclusion of several static examples.
+\introparagraph{Few Shot.} The distinction between the few-shots and zero-shot experiments is the inclusion of several static examples.
 We know that the capabilities of language models can be increased with examples provided for in-context learning~\cite{brown2020language}.
-Hence, we expect LLMs to generate more accurate data.
-Hence, the execution accuracy should improve as more examples are provided.
-As shown in Table~\ref{tab:fewEX}, in general the execution accuracy improves for both models as more examples are provided.
+Hence, we expect LLMs to generate more accurate data with few shots, and the execution accuracy should improve as more examples are provided.
+As shown in Table~\ref{hqdlEX}, in general the execution accuracy improves for both models as more examples are provided.
 When the prompt contains 5 static examples, GPT-3.5 Turbo achieves 38.3\% and GPT-4 Turbo achieves 40.0\% execution accuracy, 14.1\% and 8.4\% accuracy improvements compared to the zero shot method.
-It is also interesting to note that both models achieve around 50\% execution accuracy on the California Schools and Formula One database.
-Upon examining the beyond-database questions for these two databases, we find that one-third of the queries contain a LIMIT clause, retrieving the top or bottom 1 to 10 records.
-In contrast, only one-tenth of the queries for the Super Hero database contain a LIMIT clause.
-This suggests that selecting a subset of records using the LIMIT clause plays a significant role in the execution accuracy of hybrid queries.
-One explanation for this phenomenon is that LLMs may exhibit biases, as previous research has shown that they tend to favor higher socioeconomic entities~\cite{manvi2024large}.
-For instance, while LLMs can accurately identify the champion of a Formula One race, they may struggle to identify the slowest racer and are even more likely to fail in identifying all racers in the same event.